karrot-dev/35c3-foodsaving-talk/index.md

 ???
 "Why is Karrot the way it is?"

-Karrot development is driven by those goals.
+When we work on Karrot development, our search for the best solution is guided by these goals.

 We want to provide useful software for multiple groups which are different in many ways.
 They come from different countries and have different rules, different language.